 The supplementary appendix contains further details.

-Organization capital is a production factor that is embodied in the firm's key talent and has an efficiency that is firm specific.
-Hence, both shareholders and key talent have a claim to its cash flows.
 We develop a model in which the outside option of the key talent determines the share of firm cash flows that accrue to shareholders.
 This outside option varies systematically and renders firms with high organization capital riskier from the shareholders' perspective.
 We find that firms with more organization capital have risk adjusted returns that are 4.7% higher than firms with less organization capital.

 “Managerial Incentives, Capital Reallocation, and the Business Cycle.” (with Adriano Rampini.)

 We develop an analytical characterization of the effect of agency costs on capital reallocation and aggregate productivity to show that the agency problem between owners and managers makes bad times worse because capital is less productively deployed.
 We quantitatively measure the impact of misallocation in the cross section on aggregate productivity.

 “New or Used?
 Investment with Credit Constraints.” (with Adriano Rampini.)

 Explains that the low demand for liquid assets by consumer-savers is due to that fact that, with standard preferences, the auto-correlation of savings is an order of magnitude larger than that of income.
 Thus, under any reasonable calibration of standard consumption-savings models, consumers' savings are much to smooth to induce substantial liquidity demand.

 See updated time series, and a link to Eisfeldt Rampini Capital Reallocation Data, below.